Emiliano Sala missing plane: Body found amid wreckage as search continues | Goal.com

 "We intend to publish an interim report within one month of the accident occurring."

-Tributes have been flowing in for the striker since his disappearance, with Nantes and Cardiff showing their respect during recent matches.
+Tributes have been flowing in for the striker since his disappearance, with Nantes and Cardiff showing their respect during recent matches, while stars like Lionel Messi and Sergio Aguero joined the calls for authorities to keep looking for his plane.